 Registrations are open NOW, so get ready to ‘get some sand in your shoes’!
 The number of participants is restricted for practical reasons, registration will be handled on a ‘first-come first-served’ basis.

 Our upcoming international excursion will focus on the “Diversity of wine-growing terroirs in Burgundy”.
 We will leave Belgium on Sunday 17 and arrive in Dijon at 5 pm.
-We will be in the vineyard plots and in the tasting cellars from Monday 18 to Wednesday 20 May.
+We will be in the vineyard plots and in the tasting cellars.
 We will leave Dijon on the 20th at 5 pm to reach Belgium in the late evening.
 News will come in the coming days about the final organization and registration processes

 Soil in the city: man shaping the Ghent urban landscape, hydrology and soils